Scientific citation: Progress and citation consolidation

-Two metascientists reported that in a growing scientific field, citations disproportionately cite already well-cited papers, possibly slowing and inhibiting canonical progress to some degree in some cases.
+Two meta-analyses reported that in a growing scientific field, citations disproportionately cite already well-cited papers, possibly slowing and inhibiting progress to some degree.
 They find that "structures fostering disruptive scholarship and focusing attention on novel ideas" could be important.

 Other metascientists introduced the 'CD index' intended to characterize "how papers and patents change networks of citations in science and technology" and reported that it has declined, which they interpreted as "slowing rates of disruption".
 They proposed linking this to changes to three "use of previous knowledge"-indicators which they interpreted as "contemporary discovery and invention" being informed by "a narrower scope of existing knowledge".
-The overall number of papers has risen while the total of "highly disruptive" papers hasn't.
+The overall number of papers has risen while the total of "highly disruptive" papers has not.
 The 1998 discovery of the accelerating expansion of the universe has a CD index of 0.
 Their results also suggest scientists and inventors "may be struggling to keep up with the pace of knowledge expansion".